 * Berkshire Hathaway shares up after results

-* Michael Kors shares reverse premarket move, fall 5.5 pct
+* Michael Kors shares reverse move, fall 3.1 pct

 * Diamond Offshore weighs on Loews earnings

-Warren Buffett's Berkshire Hathaway Inc said late Friday second-quarter profit soared 41 percent to a record high due to substantial investment gains and improved results in manufacturing, service and retail businesses.
-The company's class B shares gained 1.4 percent to $127.57.
+* Warren Buffett's Berkshire Hathaway Inc said Friday second-quarter profit soared 41 percent to a record high due to substantial investment gains and improved results in manufacturing, service and retail businesses.
+The company's class B shares gained 1.7 percent in premarket trading.

-Shares of Michael Kors tumbled 6.6 percent to $76.49.
-Shares had jumped more than 10 percent before the bell following results that showed a 43 percent rise in quarterly revenue, but quickly reversed.
-The company said it expects margins to shrink for the year.
+* Shares of Michael Kors fell 2.9 percent in trading before the market opened.
+Earlier, the shares had jumped more than 10 percent following results that showed a 43 percent rise in quarterly revenue.

-Pike Corp soared almost 50 percent to $11.86.
-Investment firm Court Square Capital Partners and Pike's Chief Executive J. Eric Pike, will take the company private in a deal valued at $12 per share.
+* Shares of Pike Corp soared almost 50 percent in premarket trading on news investment firm Court Square Capital Partners and Pike's chief executive, J. Eric Pike, will take the company private for about $383 million.

-Hotel, energy and financial services Conglomerate Loews Corp posted a 57 percent drop in quarterly profit on lower earnings from Diamond Offshore Drilling.
-Loews shares slipped 0.4 percent to $42.09 while Diamond fell 0.4 percent to $46.28.
+* Conglomerate Loews Corp posted a 57 percent drop in quarterly profit on lower earnings from Diamond Offshore Drilling, one of the world's top five offshore rig contractors.
+Diamond shares fell 4.7 percent in light premarket trading.

-Diamond was downgraded and its price target was cut by Deutsche Bank, alongside similar bearish calls on Ocean Rig , Seadrill, Rowan Cos and others in the sector.
-The S&P oil and gas drilling index fell 1.1 percent.
-(Additional reporting by Chuck Mikolajczak; Editing by Bernadette Baum and Nick Zieminski)
+* Diamond was downgraded and its price target was cut by Deutsche Bank, alongside similar bearish calls on Ocean Rig , Seadrill, Rowan Cos and others in the sector.
+(Editing by Bernadette Baum)